Flash Photography Techniques

-- wedding photography – using video light for macro detail photos
+- Using video light for macro detail photos at weddings

 - Video light for the romantic portraits of the bride and groom (Julia & Louis)

 - Romantic wedding portraits with video light (Tatiana & Brandon)

 - Combining video light and daylight (model: Anelisa)